holochain/runtime-tauri/README.md

 ### Kotlin Libraries

-#### client
+#### org.holochain.androidserviceruntime.client

-A Kotlin library `org.holochain.androidserviceruntime.client` containing a client class and types needed for connecting to the HolochainService in [holochain-service].
+A Kotlin library containing a client class and types needed for connecting to the HolochainService in [holochain-service].

-#### holochain-service
+#### org.holochain.androidserviceruntime.service

-A Kotlin library `org.holochain.androidserviceruntime.service` containing the HolochainService class, which runs an Android Foreground Service that wraps calls to the [holochain-conductor-runtime-ffi] and exposes an IPC interface for interacting with it.
+A Kotlin library containing the HolochainService class, which runs an Android Foreground Service that wraps calls to the [holochain-conductor-runtime-ffi] and exposes an IPC interface for interacting with it.

 ### Rust Crates